 Front thigh stretch: Standing upright, lift one foot behind you and bend that knee.
 Grasp the raised foot behind you with the same side hand.
 Pull the foot up towards your rear, while keeping both knees as close together as possible.
 Hold this position for 30 seconds, then change sides.
 If needed, you can maintain your balance by using your opposite hand to brace against a chair or wall.

-Along with doing the above stretches for Restless Leg Syndrome, getting enough physical exercise can also be beneficial.
+Along with doing the above stretches for restless legs syndrome, getting enough physical exercise can also be beneficial.
 In fact, following a low-impact, moderate daily exercise program can do wonders when it comes to alleviating RLS symptoms.
-Just keep in mind that most doctors recommend avoiding very strenuous exercise, such as marathon training.
+Just keep in mind that most doctors recommend avoiding very strenuous exercise, such as marathon training or heavy weight lifting.
 You may also need to avoid exercise within a few hours of bedtime.

 Always talk to your doctor before beginning any new exercise program.
-Don’t worry, though; they will almost always be supportive and encouraging.
+Rest assured they will almost always be supportive and encouraging.
 If you are currently sedentary, you may wish to start out with just a few minutes of activity each session.
 For maximum RLS symptom relief, we recommend working up to at least 30 minutes daily.

 If you don’t enjoy exercise, try different activities and consider getting moving with a companion.
 Being joined by a friend or family member can be a great distraction that helps workout time pass quickly.
 Plus, this way you can both enjoy the wide range of health improvements that regular physical activity offers.

 Walking: Many people consider this the easiest, most pleasant, and least expensive way to get their blood pumping.
 You can plan a walking route right from home or venture further out to discover local hiking trails.
 If you prefer going to the gym, walking on a treadmill is another convenient, effective option.
-On a treadmill, you can even watch TV while addressing your RLS issues!
+On a treadmill, you can even watch TV while improving your RLS symptoms.

 Biking: Whether you prefer dirt trails or smooth pavement, you can pedal your way toward RLS symptom relief.
 Just be careful not to overexert on challenging hills or long rides, and always remember to wear your bike helmet and follow the rules of the road.

 Yoga and pilates: Although you may need to avoid more vigorous forms like Ashtanga or hot yoga, gentle yoga methods can help RLS.
 Because yoga is a relaxation technique, it can also aid you in managing stress and improving sleep quality.
 Pilates is another non-aerobic exercise program that strengthens your core, arms, and legs.
 It can also help increase flexibility and decrease RLS symptoms.

-Minimally-Invasive Treatment for Restless Legs at USA Vein Clinics
+Minimally-Invasive Treatment for Restless Legs Syndrome at USA Vein Clinics